-Each Executive Board Member is required to hold shares at least equal to twice his/her annual base salary, absent specific circumstances.
+Following an appropriate build-up period, each Executive Board member is required to hold shares at least equal to twice his/her annual base salary, absent specific circumstances.
 The CEO is required to hold shares at least equal to five times his annual base salary.